-When you are in Elizabeth, you'll notice that it is more blue-collar than most other communities in America.
-36.35% of Elizabeth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Elizabeth is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Elizabeth who work in office and administrative support (15.11%), sales jobs (9.02%), and maintenance occupations (7.07%).
+Because occupations involving physical labor dominate the local economy, Elizabeth is generally considered to be a blue-collar town.
+40.42% of the Elizabeth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Elizabeth is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Elizabeth who work in office and administrative support (11.25%), sales jobs (8.70%), and maintenance occupations (6.35%).

 Elizabeth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Elizabeth with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.78% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Elizabeth with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.40% of adults in Elizabeth have a bachelor's degree or advanced degree.

 Elizabeth is an extremely ethnically-diverse city.
 The people who call Elizabeth home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Elizabeth, accounting for 62.75% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Elizabeth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elizabeth include Haitian, Italian, Irish, and Polish.
+People of Hispanic or Latino origin are the most prevalent group in Elizabeth, accounting for 63.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Elizabeth residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Elizabeth include Portuguese, Haitian, Italian, Brazilian, and Polish.

 The most common language spoken in Elizabeth is Spanish.
 Other important languages spoken here include English and Portuguese.